Lessons from the Gini Index

 This is in response to the article "Economic Innovation in the 'New' New Orleans":

 "Only a decade ago, the Big Easy was noted for its poor business climate, low quality of life..."

 I think you're confusing quality of life with average . . .

 An answer to the response to the answer to the growing question of the 21st century

 Read the article I published on Medium on November 24, 2014.

 Summary: By far, the most common concern in regards to my first article on Medium about the idea of an unconditional basic income was that all prices would inevitably go up as a result, immediately reducing the value of each dollar and essentially creating a new zero.
-This is an . . .
+This . . .

 Video: Basic Income as Basic Resources